diogolmenezes/test_prepare/README.md

 - mongo_host: Host address of MongoDB, required
 - mongo_user: User of MongoDB, not required
 - mongo_password: Password of MongoDB, not required
-- test_database: Name of temporary test database tha will be created by test-prepare, not required.
-Default my_test_prepare_database_ramdomNumber
 - fixtures_path: Phisical path of fixtures folder, required. `Ex: ${__dirname}/../fixtures`